island-is/island.is/handbook/repository/aws-secrets.md

 Voilà, you are now ready to fetch and create secrets.

 {% hint style="warning" %}
-Remember, the session token expires every 8 hours so you will need to update `~/.aws/credentials` with the new session token generated on your AWS account.
+Remember, the session token expires every 8 hours so you will need to update it.
+You can either do `export AWS_SESSION_TOKEN="SESSION_TOKEN"` or change it manually by going into `~/.aws/credentials` and replacing with the new session token generated from your AWS account.
 {% endhint %}

 ## Usage to fetch secrets

 You should now be able to fetch secrets for the project you need.
-You can verify it by opening the `.env.secret` file at the root.

 ```bash
 yarn get-secrets <project> [options]